camit001/Python-In-30-Days/Day_18_Regular_expressions/18_Regular_expressions.md

   - [0-3] means, 0 or 1 or 2 or 3
   - [0-9] means any number from 0 to 9
   - [A-Za-z0-9] any single character, that is a to z, A to Z or 0 to 9
-- \\:  uses to escape special characters
+- \\:  is used to escape special characters
   - \d means: match where the string contains digits (numbers from 0-9)
   - \D means: match where the string does not contain digits
 - . : any character except new line character(\n)